14 Top-Rated Attractions & Places to Visit in Agra

 Official site: https://wildlifesos.org/locations/elephant-conservation-and-care-centre/

-For an authentic look at the life of Agra's present-day residents, take a heritage walking tour around the Old City.
-The three-hour excursion teaches tourists about Agra's architecture, history, culture, and street food as they wander around the neighborhood.
+For an authentic look at the life of Agra's present-day residents, take an organized walking tour around the Old City.
+The excursion teaches tourists about Agra's architecture, history, culture, and street food as they wander around the neighborhood.

 You'll get the chance to see what everyday life is like for Agra locals, learn where to go for the best views of the Taj Mahal, and stop by the bustling wholesale spice market for an explosion of color and aroma.
 Come hungry–the tour guide will also take you to Agra's oldest sweet shop for some treats.